-ABRA also works with the Department of Consumer and Regulatory Affairs (DCRA) and the Metropolitan Police Department (MPD) to combat and prevent noise in the District through the Noise Task Force, a joint initiative between all three agencies.
+ABRA also works with the Department of Buildings (formerly the DCRA, the Department of Consumer and Regulatory Affairs) and the Metropolitan Police Department (MPD) to combat and prevent noise in the District through the Noise Task Force, a joint initiative between all three agencies.

 The Noise Task Force ensures ABC licensed restaurants, taverns, nightclubs, hotels and multipurpose facilities—also known as on-premises establishments—are complying with District noise laws, including but not limited to:

 If an establishment is found to be violating the Noise Control Act, DOB will issue a written warning for a first-time offense.
 A subsequent offense would result in a citation.
 A first-time citation for a violation of the Noise Control Act is $1,000.
 ABRA may also fine the licensee or refer the matter to the ABC Board for enforcement action.

 What does the Noise Task Force do?

 The Noise Task Force ensures compliance with District noise laws by conducting checks outside of businesses across the District.

 As part of Noise Task Force compliance checks, officials from DCRA stand outside of businesses and use a sound meter to take a number of readings to establish the reading record of the sound emanating from the licensed premises.
 This will determine whether the establishment is exceeding legal noise limits.